 Indirect content production

 In addition to commissioned content production, your brand can also rely on “externally created” visual content pieces.
 Visual content that already exists.
-Here are two ways to do so.
+Of course, it is important to ensure that all content is used in accordance with the law and that copyright on Instagram, Facebook and other social media sites is respected.
+In the following, you will learn more about two ways to use existing content for your brand.

 #3 Stock photographs – pre-produced content

 Using stock photography is a relatively cheap way to get content for your marketing efforts.
 You do not have to produce your own content.
 You can find images for numerous keywords in online photo archives via Google.
 Photo platforms like unsplash.com provide royalty-free images completely free of charge.
 Other photo platforms such as shutterstock.com offer various subscription models that give you access to a certain number of images depending on your plan.